• Skip to primary navigation

 A skillet with sautéed slices of red and green bell pepper.

 Heat olive oil in a large skillet over medium-high heat.
-Once hot, add the red and green bell pepper strips.
+Once hot, add the green and red bell pepper strips.
 Cook, stirring occasionally, until the peppers start to soften and brown slightly on the edges, about 6-8 minutes.

 A hand holding a small white bowl of minced jalapeño over a skillet filled with sautéed red and green bell pepper slices.